A Guide to OPCF 16 & OPCF 17

 Understanding OPCF 16 & OPCF 17

-OPCF 16 and OPCF 17 work together to suspend and unsuspend your car insurance policy.
+OPCF 16 suspends certain coverages on your auto policy, and OPCF 17 reinstates those coverages when you want to drive the vehicle again.
 These endorsements are useful if you leave your car for a long time.

 It’ll be a waste if you keep paying premiums while your car sits unused – and that’s where these forms come in handy.
 These forms allow you to refund part of your premiums while your coverage is suspended.

 Applying OPCF 16 to your policy means it’ll suspend your coverage for the use and operation of your vehicle.
-OPCF 16 will suspend your liability, accident benefit, DCPD, and uninsured motorist coverage.
-But that doesn’t mean you’re totally unprotected by insurance while the policy is suspended.
+OPCF 16 suspends key coverages for the use or operation of the vehicle, including liability, accident benefits, DCPD, and uninsured motorist coverage.
+Some protection may still apply if the vehicle is damaged while parked (for example, by theft, fire, or another vehicle), depending on the remaining coverage in the policy.

 One thing to note is that OPCF 16 suspends coverage for the car’s use and operation.
-If somebody hits your parked car while you’re away, you’ll still receive the coverage amount owed as long as you’re not driving it at the time.
+If another vehicle hits your car while it is parked in a driveway or garage, the loss may still be covered depending on the remaining coverage in your policy, as long as you’re not driving it at the time.
 Read our article on parking lot accidents for more details.

-OPCF 17 does the reverse of OPCF 16.
+OPCF 17 reinstates the coverages that were suspended by OPCF 16.
 It reinstates your insurance coverage once you’re ready to drive again.

 How OPCF 16 & OPCF 17 Endorsements Work